My two littlest kids are grazers. In fact, they don’t eat big at mealtime but they like to snack throughout the day.

 Available at two locations in Adventureland, the Dole Whip is a classic Magic Kingdom Park sweet treat that lives up to the hype.

-What is your favorite snack in the Magic Kingdom?
+What is your favorite snack to get while on vacation at the Magic Kingdom?
 Let us know in the comments!